austins/Vanilla-App-Articles/README.md

 This add-on is an application, not a plugin.

 To install it, extract this project into a folder called `articles` within your Vanilla installation's `/applications` folder.

+## Upgrading

+If upgrading to Articles 1.2.0 from any earlier version, you must reconfigure your role permissions for this application since global permissions have been replaced with category-based permissions.